dgrigg/craft-migration-assistant/EXAMPLES.md

 ## Migration file

-To create an empty migration file click the 'Create Migration' button on the Migration Manager/Create Migrations tab.
-A new empty migration will be added to the `craft/plugins/migrationmanager/migrations/generated` folder.
+To create an empty migration file click the 'Create Migration' button on the Migration Manager Pro/Create Migrations tab.
+A new empty migration will be added to the `{root}/migrations` folder.

 ```php
 namespace Craft;